Katorma/jtmrm/README.md

 <h3>The Code Structure</h3>
   The entirety of this game is written in the C# language.<br>
-  To find the code in the file structure of our project do:<br>
+  To find the code in the file structure of our project do:<br><br>
-    CPM Game > Assets > Scripts
+   &nbsp;&nbsp;&nbsp;&nbsp; CPM Game > Assets > Scripts <br>

 This folder contains 31 scripts that are used to control the logic of the game.
 The scripts are well documented with in-line comments, and the names are pretty self explanatory, so seeing what function each script performs is not difficult.

 <h3>Maintenance, Changes, and Additions</h3>
   If you want to work on this project, you must first download the Unity editor.